kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 }
 ```

-which is pretty annoying since **most** of the ingredients are doubled, but not all of them.
-So I
-wrote a quick script to delete all the recipes with doubled data in the JSON files and all the recipes
-where the HTML is missing.
-You can find this in this tag
+which was especially frustrating because while most of the ingredients were duplicated, some were not—making it unreliable to simply deduplicate all entries.
+To address this, I wrote a quick script that scans for clearly corrupted JSON files with duplicated ingredients and also removes any recipes where the corresponding HTML is missing.
+The script is available under the following tag:

 ```bash
 git checkout post-3-part-10
 ```

-run it from the command line or the VS Code debugger and it will delete 1,028 recipes.
-Unfortunately,
+You can run the script from the command line or directly through the VS Code debugger, and it will remove 1,028 problematic recipes.
+Interestingly, after cleaning the data and retraining the model, performance metrics actually declined—highlighting how noisy data can sometimes unintentionally help by inflating apparent accuracy.
-if we now run the training data we see that our model has gotten worse with the improved data.

 ```text
               precision    recall  f1-score   support